apache/incubator-hugegraph-doc/config/config-option.md

-auth.graph_store                   | hugegraph                                        | The graph name used to store users, only for com.baidu.hugegraph.auth.StandardAuthenticator. auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password, only for com.baidu.hugegraph.auth.ConfigAuthenticator. exception.allow_trace              | false                                            | Whether to allow exception trace stack. server.protocol                    | http                                             | The protocol of rest-server, allowed values are: http or https. server.role                        | master                                           | The role of nodes in the cluster, available types are [master, worker, computer] ssl.server_keystore_file           | server.keystore                                  | The path of server keystore file used when https protocol is enabled. ssl.server_keystore_password       |                                                  | The password of the path of the server keystore file used when the https protocol is enabled.
+auth.graph_store                   | hugegraph                                        | The graph name used to store users, only for com.baidu.hugegraph.auth.StandardAuthenticator. auth.user_tokens                   | [hugegraph:9fd95c9c-711b-415b-b85f-d4df46ba5c31] | The map of user tokens with name and password, only for com.baidu.hugegraph.auth.ConfigAuthenticator. exception.allow_trace              | false                                            | Whether to allow exception trace stack.

 ### 基本配置项